poorting/internet.nl_batch_scripts/README.md

 * Detailed tables (both web and mail) for every distinct *type* in the data (e.g. 'Uni','Research') **if** *type* data is available.
 * Top 5 'improvers' overall, for both web and mail
 * Top 0 (==all) 'improvers' overall, for both web and mail

-All graphs are written to disk in both *PNG* and *SVG* format.
-The latter is useful for presentations or printed materials since *SVG* is a scalable format, meaning you can enlarge the graphs without losing quality. *PNG* is more widely supported though, and is good enough for most cases.

 Improvement (or deterioration) is determined by comparing the latest scores with the score of the previous period (month or quarter) for each domain present.
 Note that this may be more than a month (or quarter) apart if that previous measurement is missing.
 In other words: the comparison doesn't check whether the previous measurement is a month (or quarter) apart, it will simply use the previous (month/quarter) measurement it finds.
 To give an idea what an improvers table looks like: The example below shows the top 5 improvers for 2021Q1 compared to 2020Q4 for mail.